evilgeniuslabs/evilgeniuslabs.github.io/_posts/2022-03-26-fibonacci64-micro-hdr.md

 1. Peel and remove any protective plastic and/or paper film from the acrylic.
 1. Insert M2x10mm Button Head Hex Screws into the holes in the matte side of the acrylic face plate.
-1. Carefully center and place the Fibonacci PCB onto the standoffs, with the LED side facing the glossy side of the acrylic face plate.
+1. Carefully center and place the Fibonacci PCB onto the screws, with the LED side facing the glossy side of the acrylic face plate.
 1. Guide the wires through the holes in the back plate.
 Center and place the back plate onto the screws.
 Gently pull the slack out of the wires, through the slots in the back plate.
 The back plate should fit flush against the back of the PCB.
 1. Hand-tighten M2 Hex Nuts onto the screws.